English Second Language

 - New York City

 Weekend missions teams bring the life-giving message of the Gospel.
-We focus on two distinct areas of the city.
-Our Yorkville teams serve alongside church planters in Yorkville.
 Our West Africans teams seek to reach West Africans living in the city.

 - Student Mission Teams

 Student choirs annually partner with local or North American churches to help reach communities with the gospel.
 Chi Alpha Choir, Higher Ground Choir and Route 56 Choir all participate in missions projects.